 With that information, we conduct a background check that includes:

-We leave no detail uncovered as it relates to placing the best-qualified renter in your property.
-Letting professional Salt Lake City property management screen your residents also helps protect your investment property from lawsuits.
-We follow all fair housing regulations to avoid discriminatory practices during the screening process.
+We leave no detail uncovered related to placing the best-qualified renter in your property.
+Letting professional Salt Lake City property management experts screen your residents also helps protect your investment property from lawsuits.
+In addition, we follow all fair housing regulations to avoid discriminatory practices during the screening process.